LLONSIT/makemask_re/README.md

 # makemask_re

-Matching decompilation/reimplementation of irix binary makemask
+This is matching decompilation of Makemask version